 Specific child support guidelines vary from state to state, but they are all generally based on the parents' incomes, living expenses, and the needs of the children.
-Often, the guidelines calculate the amount of child support as a percentage of the paying parent's income that increases with the number of children being supported (more on determining parents' income below).
-In some instances, the amount can vary from the guidelines, if there are very good reasons.
+Often, the guidelines calculate the amount of child support as a percentage of the paying parent's income that increases with the number of children being supported.
+In some instances, the child support award can vary from the guidelines, if there are very good reasons.

 Child Support: Determining Parents' Income

 Regardless of the state, a final child support award based on the guidelines is "income driven."
 That means it is determined primarily by the income of the parties.
 It is therefore crucial that parents understand what funds can be considered "income" under the child support guidelines and which are excluded from that definition.

 Generally, when determining parents’ income for the purpose of child support, courts look not only at salary and wages but also other sources of money, including the following:

 - Gifts and prizes;